Our History

 1995

-The American Forest & Paper Association (AF&PA) – an organization whose 425 members, at the time, accounted for approximately 95% of the paper production, 65% of the solid wood production, and 90% of the industrial forestlands in the United States – officially rolled out its new SFI Program.
+The American Forest & Paper Association’s 425 members, at the time, accounted for approximately 95% of the paper production, 65% of the solid wood production, and 90% of the industrial forestlands in the United States.
+The new SFI Program was officially rolled out on January 1, 1995.
 The heart of the program was the “Sustainable Forestry Principles and Implementation Guidelines” that represented, in writing, the industry’s commitment to fundamentally improve.
 The guidelines established clear objectives and performance measures by which the public itself could evaluate whether AF&PA members were meeting their commitments.
+Click on the image above to view the original guidelines.

 1995